openpnp/openpnp/FAQ.md

 See https://github.com/openpnp/openpnp/wiki/GcodeDriver#asking-for-help

-## My nozzle is not turning or going up/down when I job C or Z
+## My nozzle is not turning or going up/down when I jog C or Z

 Make sure you have the nozzle as the selected tool in the machine controls:

 ![selected-tool](https://user-images.githubusercontent.com/9963310/173219345-afbab8fd-323f-4c01-a1ac-122bd61a3097.gif)

 Often, the camera is selected, especially if you use the [Auto tool select option](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration:-Machine-Setup#the-machine-setup-tree) on the machine (as is recommended) and then performed an explicit camera operation.
+So you need to select the wanted nozzle, before you can jog C or Z.

-The camera has its own virtual axes, i.e. they move "invisibly" when you jog them.
+The camera has its own _virtual C and Z axes_, i.e. they move "invisibly" when you jog them.
 Read [here](https://github.com/openpnp/openpnp/wiki/Machine-Axes#use-case--example), why this is useful.

+If a problem persists, also read the next section.

 ## My nozzle moves (in Z) when the camera is moved.